 If you notice any of these symptoms or warning signs, see your dentist soon!
 Gum disease is generally easy to diagnose, and the sooner treatment is started, the better!

 Yes!
 When caught early, gum disease may be treated with prescription mouthwashes or antibiotics.
 Additional deep cleaning of the teeth can remove bacterial plaque build-up and restore your gum health.

 However, when gum disease progresses, other treatments may be called for.
 At Timberhill Dental, we use the WaterLase YSGG HydroKinetic Dental Laser, a less-invasive option for treating gum disease.

 The WaterLase combines laser energy and water to create hydrokinetic energy.
 The laser-energized water can gently and precisely remove diseased soft gum tissue and bacterial plaque build up on the teeth leaving healthy tissue and tooth structure intact.

 Learn More About Gum Disease at Timberhill Dental

 Are you worried about gum disease?
 Are you one of the high-risk groups we mentioned in today’s post?
 Do you have any of the symptoms of gum disease?
-The sooner you begin treatment, the sooner you can start feeling better and healthier.
+The sooner you begin preventive treatments, the sooner you can start feeling better and healthier.

 Dr. Black and the Timberhill Dental team are here to help you!